Composition, form of production and packaging

 Unrecommended combinations

+Lamotrigine: an increased risk of severe skin reactions (toxic epidermal necrolysis).
 Valproic acid inhibits microsomal liver enzymes that provide lamotrigine metabolism, which slows down its T 1/2 to 70 hours in adults and up to 45-55 hours in children and increases the concentration in the blood plasma.
 If a combination is necessary, careful clinical and laboratory testing is required.

 Combinations that require special precautions

+Carbamazepine: valproic acid increases the concentration of the active metabolite of carbamazepine in plasma to signs of overdose.
 In addition, carbamazepine increases the hepatic metabolism of valproic acid and reduces its concentration.
 These circumstances require medical attention and determination of drug concentrations in plasma and possible revision of their doses.

 Phenobarbital, primidone: valproic acid increases the concentration of phenobarbital or primidone plasma to signs of overdose, mostly in children.
 In turn, phenobarbital or primidone enhance hepatic metabolism of valproic acid and reduces its concentration.
 Recommended clinical observation during the first 2 weeks of combined treatment with immediate reduction of the dose of phenobarbital or primidone when the signs of sedation, anticonvulsant determination level in the blood.